insurello/tslint-insurello/README.md

+# This repo is no longer in use and has been archived
 # Purpose

 This package contains a set of TSLint rules that enforces a consistent code style in all TypeScript projects.